UPDATE:

 Social Studies

-• Knows own first and last name, age, and knows names of family members
+• Knows their first and last name and age; knows the names and cultural heritage of family members

-• Is aware of familiar buildings and special places in the community such as home, school, grocery store and park
+• Shows awareness of familiar buildings and special places in the community, such as home, school, grocery store, and park

-• Enjoys singing and moving to the beat and speed of music
+• Expresses themself by singing and moving to the beat and speed of music

 View/Download the PDF version here.
 (Right click and choose “Save Link As” to download)